DaminK/GlobalGround-MetricLearning/README.md

 The classification and clustering experiments are provided in `code/reproduce_experiments/`.
 Use the python script to compute the results and the Jupyter notebooks to visualize the results.

 ## Setup
-To set-up the environment you can use the env file provided in `code/env/ggml.yaml`.
+To set-up the environment you can use the env file `ggml.yaml`.